 Technically, yes.
 It wouldn’t be all that difficult to find a colectivo to take you to the main village of Benito Juarez.
 That said, getting between the villages would be more difficult unless you’re willing to hire a private driver.

-What to pack for hiking in the Sierra Norte
+What to pack for hiking in Sierra Norte Oaxaca

 - Clothes for hiking